aurelia/aurelia/docs/user-docs/router-lite/router-hooks.md

     | NavigationInstruction
     | NavigationInstruction[]
     | Promise<boolean | NavigationInstruction | NavigationInstruction[]>;
+  loading?(
+    viewModel: IRouteViewModel,
+    params: Params,
+    next: RouteNode,
-  loading?(viewModel: IRouteViewModel, params: Params, next: RouteNode, current: RouteNode | null): void | Promise<void>;
+    current: RouteNode | null
+  ): void | Promise<void>;
+  canUnload?(
+    viewModel: IRouteViewModel,
-  canUnload?(viewModel: IRouteViewModel, next: RouteNode | null, current: RouteNode): boolean | Promise<boolean>;
+    next: RouteNode | null,
+    current: RouteNode
+  ): boolean | Promise<boolean>;
+  unloading?(
+    viewModel: IRouteViewModel,
-  unloading?(viewModel: IRouteViewModel, next: RouteNode | null, current: RouteNode): void | Promise<void>;
+    next: RouteNode | null,
+    current: RouteNode
+  ): void | Promise<void>;
 }
 ```

 The only difference is the addition of the first `viewModel` parameter.
-This comes in handy when you need the component instance since the `this` keyword won't give you access to the component instance like it would in ordinary component methods.
+This comes in handy when you need the component instance since the `this` keyword won't give you access to the component instance like it would in ordinary instance hooks.

 ## Example: Authentication and Authorization